7 Deploying Data Science Projects

 Configuration for data science projects:

-Create a vercel.json file in your project root to customize the build process:
+Create a vercel.json file in your project root to customise the build process:

 {